Savory Cheddar Scones with caramelized onions, made with optional rye flour. Very easy and delicious with soups and stews!

 Instructions

-- In a large, dry skillet over medium heat, toast the caraway seeds until fragrant, about 1 minute.
-Set Aside.
-Sauce the onions in skillet on medium-high heat with the oil and stir for two minutes.
-Turn heat down to med low, and continue cooking until tender and caramelized, about 5 minutes.
-Add a pinch of the fine sea salt, cool.
+- In a large, dry skillet over medium heat, toast the caraway seeds if using until fragrant, about 1 minute.
+Set aside.
+In the same skillet, add olive oil and sauté the onions on medium-high heat, stir for two minutes.
+Lower heat to med-low, and continue cooking until tender and caramelized, about 7 minutes.
+Add a pinch of the fine sea salt, and cool.

-- In a small bowl, whisk together the flours, baking powder, baking soda, ½ teaspoon of the fine salt and the caraway seeds.
-In a separate bowl, whisk together the sour cream, egg and honey.
+- In a medium bowl, whisk together the flours, baking powder, baking soda, ½ teaspoon of the fine salt and the caraway seeds.
+In a small bowl, whisk together the sour cream, and egg.

-- Remove the butter from the freezer.
-Using the large holes of a box grater, grate ⅓ of the butter.
+- Remove the butter from the freezer, and using the large holes of a box grater, grate it into the flour bowl.
+Gently toss with the flour mixture.
+Stir in the cheddar cheese.

 - On a lightly floured surface, pat the dough into an inch-thick round.
 Cut into 8-10 wedges.
-Transfer dough to the prepared baking sheet, allowing 1 inch between each scone.
+Transfer the dough to the prepared baking sheet, allowing 1 inch of space between each scone.
 Brush the tops of the scones with a little sour cream and sprinkle with flaky sea salt.

-- Bake scones until the undersides are golden brown but the tops are just golden, 15 to 17 minutes.
-Cool 10 minutes before serving.
+- Bake scones until the undersides are golden brown but the tops are just golden, 15 to 17 minutes (or 200F internal temp).
 They are best served warm.

 Nutrition